arainho/usbarmory/README.md

 ```

 ### Notes
-You need the `RNDIS/Ethernet Gadget` interface in the macOS Network Preferences.
+WE need the `RNDIS/Ethernet Gadget` interface in the macOS Network Preferences.

-Also if you want to share your internet access to the usbarmory
+Also if we want to share our internet access with the usbarmory device
 - set usbmory ip to `192.168.2.X/24` and gateway `192.168.2.1`
 - in macOS set ip address of `RNDIS/Ethernet Gadget` interface to `192.168.2.1`
 - finally set `Enable Internet Sharing` to ON in System Preferences